SoftUni/Programming-Basics-Book-CSharp-EN/Content/Preface/about-softuni/about-the-book.md

 ## Error Reporting

-If you find **errors**, inaccuracies or defects in the book, you can report them in the offical traker of the project:
+If you find **defects**, inaccuracies or bugs in the book, you can report them in the official bug tracker of the project:

-<p align="center"><strong><a href="https://github.com/SoftUni/Programming-Basics-Book-CSharp-EN/issues">https://github.com/SoftUni/Programming-Basics-Book-CSharp-BG/issues</a></strong></p>
+<p align="center"><strong><a href="https://github.com/SoftUni/Programming-Basics-Book-CSharp-EN/issues">https://github.com/SoftUni/Programming-Basics-Book-CSharp-EN/issues</a></strong></p>

 We do not promise to fix everything you send us, but we do want to **always improve the quality** of the book, so the reported errors and reasonable suggestions will be reviewed.